-4 Written Questions
+4 Written questions

-4 Multiple Choice Questions
+4 Multiple choice questions

 Political Culture → A nation's set of fundamental beliefs about how government and politics should be conducted.

 Random Sample → A group of people, chosen by poll-takers, that is representative of the universe that is being polled.

 Cluster Sampling → A technique polling organizations use in which several people from the same neighborhood are interviewed.